MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 }
 ```

 The output contains the `appId` and `password` values.
-Save these values to use in the Prometheus remote write configuration as values for `client_id` and `client_secret` The password or client secret value is only visible when created and can't be retrieved later.
-If lost, you must create a new client secret.
+Save these values to use in the Prometheus remote write configuration as values for `client_id` and `client_secret`.
+The password or client secret value is visible only when it's created, and you can't retrieve it later.
+If you lose it, you must create a new one.

 For more information, see [az ad app create](/cli/azure/ad/app#az-ad-app-create) and [az ad sp create-for-rbac](/cli/azure/ad/sp#az-ad-sp-create-for-rbac).